lunakid/tao/README.txt

 Please, if you know tools like that, with broad scope, maximum flexibility and a minimalistic architecture, file an issue on this project at github.com/lunakid/tao/

-NOTE: This project here is not a solution, but a framework for experimenting, a prototype to demonstrate and shape requirements and techniques for the quest of the Holy Grail of Task Management.
+Note: this project is (obviously) not a solution, but a framework for experimenting, a prototype to demonstrate ideas, shape requirements and techniques, while the quest for the Holy Grail of task management continues.

-Thanks!
-lunakid